What to know about the escalating conflict and Israel-Hamas cease-fire talks after 2 assassinations - WTOP News

 Israeli Foreign Minister Israel Katz said in a letter to dozens of foreign ministries around the world that “Israel is not interested in an all-out war.”
 He urged a full cessation of hostilities along the Israel-Lebanon border.

-But he added a warning: “Israel sent a clear message: we will harm with great force whoever harms us.”
+But he added a warning: “We will harm with great force whoever harms us.”

 Gaza cease-fire talks in question